 An Ghaeilge sa Choláiste - Why Study Irish at Trinity?

-The Irish Department is in Trinity's main campus, in rooms 4055-4063 in the Arts Building.
+The Irish Department is in Trinity's main campus, in rooms 4055-4062 in the Arts Building.
 Queries and visitors are welcome in the departmental office, in room 4055.
-Professor Damian McManus is the Head of Department.
+Dr Eoin Mac Cárthaigh is the Head of Department.

 The Department of Irish in Trinity College is a small but strong department, with a long history behind it - the Chair of Irish was founded in 1840 and it has been home to excellent scholarship ever since.

-In this department, students can take Early or Modern Irish separately as part of a Two-Subject Moderatorship (TSM), or together as a Single Honors degree.
+In this department, students can take Early or Modern Irish together as a Single Honors degree, or take (Modern) Irish as part of a Joint Honours degree along with another subject.
 We offer interdisciplinary courses as well.
 Graduates can undertake research or taught postgraduate courses here, and we provide modules for visiting students.

 Have a look at our Academic Courses, and look forward too to the social side of the Irish language with the Cumann Gaelach.
 We also have an active Irish Language Officer.